- Study Guides

 Below are guidelines for general submissions.
 For information about the BLR Prizes, please click here.

-Please note: Going forward, the Bellevue Literary Review will charge a $5 fee per general submission (fee waived for subscribers).
-Although we are published by NYU Langone Medical Center, we function independently and work to cover our production costs.
+Please note: There is a $5 fee per general submission (fee waived for subscribers).
+Although the Bellevue Literary Review is published by NYU Langone Medical Center, we function independently and work to cover our production costs.
 Our staff is largely volunteer, but unfortunately our costs are not.

 The BLR remains committed to publishing superb writing on themes of health, healing, illness, body and mind.
 Though we’d prefer not to have to charge a submission fee, we hope you will be understanding of the economic realities of publishing a high-quality literary magazine.
 Please know that the submission fee goes entirely toward the production costs of the journal.